hongzz0618/interview-guide-hr-backend-aws/technical_questions.md

 **Example Response:**
 "I follow top YouTubers, subscribe to blogs, and attend webinars to stay updated with the latest technology trends."

+### Question 4: What is Node.js and why is it commonly used for backend development?

+**Example Response:**
+"Node.js is an open-source JavaScript runtime built on Chrome's V8 engine.
+It's widely used for backend development because it’s non-blocking and event-driven, which allows it to handle many requests simultaneously.
+This makes it ideal for real-time applications like chat apps or APIs that need to process many I/O operations without slowing down."

+### Question 5: How does AWS Lambda work, and what are its main benefits?

+**Example Response:**
+"AWS Lambda is a serverless service that lets you run code without managing servers.
+You upload your code, and Lambda automatically handles scaling based on incoming requests.
+Its key benefits are cost efficiency (you only pay for compute time), automatic scaling, and no server management.
+Lambda is perfect for event-driven tasks like API requests, file uploads, or database triggers."

+### Question 6: What is the best architecture for small Node.js applications using AWS?

+**Example Response:**
+"For small Node.js apps, a serverless architecture is often the best choice.
+Using AWS Lambda with API Gateway allows you to run code in response to HTTP requests without managing servers.
+This setup automatically scales based on traffic, and combined with services like DynamoDB for storage and S3 for files, it offers a cost-effective and low-maintenance solution ideal for small apps."